Intensive Care Medicine

 You may do ICM as part of ACCS training, core anaesthetic training, specialist training in anaesthetics or as a 5 year training scheme leading to a CCT in ICM.

 You can choose to do a CCT in ICM alongside a CCT programme in Anaesthetics, Emergency Medicine or Medicine or as a single CCT programme.
+There are strict criteria on timing of application to run dual training programmes.
+Please discuss early with the programme directors of both programmes that you wish to pursue.

 Information regarding ICM training as part of an anaesthetic training scheme is in Annex F of the RCoA curriculum www.rcoa.ac.uk